In Search of Bengali Harlem

 For decades, Chinese residents have patrolled Manhattan's Chinatown as NYPD volunteer police to protect the few blocks they call home while finding belonging in a foreign, unwelcoming country.
 From the savage tribulation in the '70s to “Asian Hate” during the pandemic, these stories remind us of the hope the U.S. represented to the tired, the poor, and the huddled masses yearning to belong.

-PREMIERING MAY 13 | Local, USA
+NOW STREAMING | Local, USA

 Asian American, Native Hawaiian & Pacific Islander Stories